Fathom-2/TempusFugit/README.md

 [Install on CurseForge](https://www.curseforge.com/minecraft/modpacks/tempusfugit)

 Installing directly through the CurseForge App is the recommended method.
-All included mods, configs, scripts, datapacks, resource packs, and shader packs install automatically with no manual steps required.
-See below for First Time Setup and Shader Support.
+All included mods, configs, scripts, datapacks, resource packs, shader packs, and recommended settings are installed automatically with no manual setup required.

 ---